grieggs/GradientAndFourier/readme.md

 1. Run the `main.py` script:

     ```shell
-    python main.py
+    python main.py target_file.csv
     ```

-2. Follow the on-screen instructions to interact with the program.
+    Where `target_file.csv` is replaced with the csv file you want to look at.

 ## License